In 2002, Reliance struck gas in the D1-D3 field of KG D6 block. These fields were put on production in 2009.

 Coal Bed Methane

-Reliance Gas Pipeline Limited (RGPL), one of the subsidiary of RIL operates 300 KM of natural gas pipeline from Shahdol in Madhya Pradesh to Phulpur in Uttar Pradesh to transport gas from RIL’s CBM blocks.
+Reliance Gas Pipeline Limited (RGPL), one of the subsidiaries of RIL operates 300 KM of natural gas pipeline from Shahdol in Madhya Pradesh to Phulpur in Uttar Pradesh to transport gas from RIL’s CBM blocks.

 The CBM project is the largest surface footprint hydrocarbon project of the country.